Belz: Modern history

 With the collapse of Austria-Hungary following World War I in November 1918, Belz was included in the Western Ukrainian People's Republic.
 It came under Polish control in 1919 during the Polish-Ukrainian War.
 In April 1920, the Second Polish Republic, represented by Józef Piłsudski, and the Ukrainian People's Republic, represented by Symon Petlura signed the Treaty of Warsaw, in which they agreed that the Polish-Ukrainian border in Western Ukraine would follow the Zbruch River.
 This left Belz, along with the rest of Eastern Galicia in the Polish Republic.

 From 1919 to 1939 Belz was annexed to the Lviv Voivodeship, Second Polish Republic.

 From 1939 to 1944 Belz was occupied by Germany as a part of the General Government.
 Belz is situated on left, north waterside of the Solokiya river (affluent of the Bug river), which was the German-Soviet border in 1939–1941.
+During the war, the delegation of the Hrubeshiv Ukrainian Relief Committee operated in the city.

 After the war Belz reverted to Poland (where it was again within the Lublin Voivodeship) until 1951 when, after a border readjustment, it passed to the Soviet Union (Ukrainian Soviet Socialist Republic).
 (See: 1951 Polish–Soviet territorial exchange) Since 1991 it has been part of independent Ukraine.

 Until 18 July 2020, Belz belonged to Sokal Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
-The area of Sokal Raion was merged into Chervonohrad Raion.
+The area of Sokal Raion was merged into Chervonohrad Raion (modern Sheptytskyi Raion).